ojitha/ojitha.github.io/_posts/2022-04-08-Create-IGWndNAT-using-AWS.md

 There are 3 steps:

-1. create the `publicRT` and attach to the vpc.
+1. create the `publicRT` and attach it to the VPC.

-2. Then add the routes to the route table.
+2. Then add the routes to the routeing table.
 All the traffic has to flow through the IGW except local route as follows:

     ![publicRT](/assets/images/2022-04-08-Create-IGWndNAT-using-AWS/publicRT.jpg)

-3. Associate the route table to the subnet.
+3. Associate the routeing table to the subnet.

-For Apps, you need to create private route table as follows:
+For Apps, you need to create a private route table as follows:

 ```yaml
 privateRT: